dubzland/dotfiles/README.md

 - i3 & i3status
 - xterm
+- rofi
+- pianobar
+- dunst (for notifications)
 - dex (for desktop autostart)
 - feh (for wallpaper)
 - parcellite (for clipboard history)